FCBGP/rpki-rpa-profile/draft-guo-sidrops-rpa-profile.md

 To complete the specification of the RPA (see {{Section 4 of RFC6488}}), this document defines:

-1. The object identifier (OID) that identifies the FC-signed object.
+1. The object identifier (OID) that identifies the RPA-signed object.
 This OID appears in the eContentType field of the encapContentInfo object as well as the content-type signed attribute within the signerInfo structure.
 2. The ASN.1 syntax for the RPA content, which is the payload signed by the BGP speaker.
 The RPA content is encoded using the ASN.1 {{X.680}} Distinguished Encoding Rules (DER) {{X.690}}.
 3. The steps required to validate an RPA beyond the validation steps specified in {{RFC6488}}.